edbaranov/On-Computing-Scalable-t-wise-Coverage-Estimator-Experiments/README.md

 # Readme

-This supplementary materials contain information for the reproduction of experiments and experiment results.
+This supplemental materials contain information for the reproduction of experiments and experiment results.

 ## Results